melanchall/drywetmidi/Docs/articles/tools/CSV-serializer.md

 Time,EventData
 ```

 As for the `Time`, it holds the time of a [TimedEvent](xref:Melanchall.DryWetMidi.Interaction.TimedEvent) object.
-You can change `Time` representation via [TimeType](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.TimeType) property of the [CsvSerializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings). `EventData` depends on the type of an event:
+You can change `Time` representation via the [TimeType](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.TimeType) property of the [CsvSerializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings). `EventData` depends on the type of an event:

 |ObjectName|EventData|Modifiers|
 |---|---|---|